-What is the outlook for the level of General Fund appropriations for CCCS in FY 2022-23?
+What is the outlook for the level of General Fund appropriations for CCCS in FY 2023-24?

-In FY 2021-22, CCCS was appropriated \$214.5 million in General Fund operating through the funding allocation formula, with all governing boards receiving a total of \$901.4 million.
-In the Governor's November FY 2022-23 budget request, he requested an on average increase of 4.6% for all governing boards, run through the higher education funding formula.
-That would yield \$9.2 million General Fund in additional appropriations for CCCS over the current fiscal year.
+In FY 2022-23, CCCS was appropriated \$241.8 million in General Fund operating through the funding allocation formula, with all governing boards receiving a total of \$1.0 billion.
+In the Governor's November FY 2023-24 budget request, he requested an on average increase of 6.8% for all governing boards, run through the higher education funding formula.
+That would yield \$17.2 million General Fund in additional appropriations for CCCS over the current fiscal year.

 Independent of the Governor's budget request, a coalition of all the higher education governing boards came together to propose an alternate request to the Joint Budget Committee.
-This request would result in an additional \$44.0 million in state appropriations for CCCS based on holding resident tuition flat in FY 2022-23, but also provides lower General Fund options at tuition increase spending authority levels of 1.0%, 2.0%, and 3.0%.
-Based on these tuition caps, the funding formula yields between a \$26.9 million (3.0% tuition cap) and \$44.0 million (0.0% cap) increase over FY 2021-22 state appropriations levels for CCCS.

-The Joint Budget Committee is conducting higher education figure-setting on March 8th.
+This request would result in an additional \$17.6 million in state appropriations (above the Governor's request) for CCCS FY 2023-24 and has the same 4.0% resident tuition increase cap for all governing boards as the Governor's request.
+The Joint Budget Committee is conducting higher education figure-setting on March 9th.
 Staff will factor in those final decisions from the Committee into the materials we present at the April Board meeting.

-What is the outlook for the level of Amendment 50 monies for CCCS in FY 2022-23?
+What is the outlook for the level of Amendment 50 monies for CCCS in FY 2023-24?